weiszpal/ESP32-P3RGB64x32MatrixPanel/README.md

-# P3RGB64x32MatrixPanel library for ESP32
+Using P3RGB64x32MatrixPanel library for ESP32 by NeoCat:

 ESP32 Arduino library for P3 64x32 RGB LED Matrix Panel.